forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 ![Build your query](./images/soql-builder.gif)

-If building a query using COUNT(), all other selected fields are removed.
+Because COUNT() is an aggregate function, all other selected fields are removed.
 If you didn't intend to select COUNT, you can undo the action from the main menu.
 You can further refine the results by adding filters (WHERE clauses).
 When you run the query, the number of returned rows corresponds to the total number of records.
 In this example, the COUNT is 3.<!-- ekapner, 2/12: new doc -->

 ![Total number of records is the COUNT](./images/soql-builder-count.png)